 Historical Trade Beads

-Scattered all over the vast northern regions of Canada was the fur trading, Hudson’s Bay Company.
-The native people learned the “barter system” from them.
-To the native people, the beaded necklaces with variation of colors were truly things of beauty.
-The natives hunted for the furs and in turn were given beads.
-It has been said that “a six foot long strand of tiny seed beads were exchanged for a simple beaver skin.”
-These beads were widely sought after by the native people for their colors and ease of use.
+Trade beads became an integral part of the Canadian fur trade.
+The indigenous people would hunt for furs and were given beads as payment.
+Apparently, a six foot long strand of tiny seed beads might be exchanged for a simple beaver skin.
+These beads were widely sought after for their colours and ease of use.
 Beads were also compact and easily transportable.
-In today’s terms we can compare it to the desire to own and wear “diamonds.”
-We pay thousands of dollars for these small, clear stones.
+In today’s terms, we can compare them to diamonds – we pay thousands of dollars for these small, clear stones.